![]() |

 > n

 The node will now scan for near-by bluetooth devices.
 Once the scan is complete, if you recognize the device in the list of devices found, enter “n” to continue to the next step.
 If you do not see your device, ensure that it is powered on and within range.
-If you are unsure which is your device, use the CirrusSense or Sentek mobile apps to connect with your sensor to find the MAC address.
+If you are unsure which is your device, use the CirrusSense or Sentek mobile apps to connect with your sensor to find the MAC address or sensor name.
+In the example above, 19394 is a TD BLE Pressure sensor and BT005388 is a Sentek BLE Soil Moisture/Temperature sensor.

 Enter Bluetooth device MAC address (FF:FF:FF:FF:FF:FF)